 Curriculum to Year 10 in Queensland

-The Queensland kindergarten learning guideline provides advice for planning, interacting with children, monitoring and assessing, and sharing information in kindergarten contexts (children aged 3½–4½ years).
+The Queensland kindergarten learning guideline provides advice for planning, interacting with children, monitoring and assessing, and sharing information in kindergarten contexts.

-In Queensland, Years P–10 curriculum is based on the Australian Curriculum and Queensland Curriculum, and schools offer a range of subjects based on the following learning areas:
+In Queensland, Years P–10 curriculum is based on the Australian Curriculum and Queensland Curriculum.

 Year 10 students in Queensland: